G-Baloyi/G-Baloyi/README.md

 I am an aspiring **Data Scientist** and **Machine Learning Engineer** with a strong interest in using data to solve real-world problems and support strategic decision-making.
 I build end-to-end data solutions — from wrangling raw datasets and engineering features, to training ML models and delivering insights through polished dashboards.

-I believe data is the new oil – but only if you refine it with the right tools and curiosity.
+> 💡 *"Data is the new oil – but only if you refine it with the right tools and curiosity."*

 ---